• Menu

 There are several amenity societies.
 Friends of Malmesbury Abbey was formed at the end of the Second World War in 1945 – a wonderful commitment to the future after the dark days of the war.
 The Civic Trust was the first to take the town as its remit, being founded in 1963 but was soon joined by the Resident’s Association and then the River Valley’s Trust in 1992.

 We are also an artistic lot.
 The Athelstan Players started in about 1935 and have delighted Malmesburians ever since.
 There is an Art Society.
-Malmesbury Singers do several concerts each year; Malmesbury Abbey Music Society arrange at least four concerts a year – usually in the Abbey.
+Malmesbury Singers do several concerts each year.

 malesbury concert band